anquanscan/sec-tools/README.md

 [RubyID](https://github.com/snk-git/RubyID): This is generator of Passwords in 2048bit for UsbKey , it generate , save it in a cryptfile and show you the clear file while 30 seconds when you want
 [wtfuzz](https://github.com/mattjegan/wtfuzz): A pip-installable tool used for checking the existence of different types of web resources
 [EllipticCurveKeyPair](https://github.com/agens-no/EllipticCurveKeyPair): Sign, verify, encrypt and decrypt using the Secure Enclave
 [ssh-alert](https://github.com/kfiros/ssh-alert): Detect SSH connection attempts in real time using ptrace
+[discord-link-phishing](https://github.com/XKMR/discord-link-phishing): hack people's discord by sending them a link!
+I AM NOT RESPONSIBLE FOR ANY CONSEQUENCES.
+FOR SECURITY TESTING PURPOSES ONLY